dhadka/ezcache/README.md

 ### `local`

 Stores caches on the local file system.
-Please note that caches can only be shared between jobs on the same machine.
-Therefore, avoid using when multiple self-hosted runners are registered or on hosted runners.
+Please note that if you have multiple self-hosted runners, a local copy of the cache will be created on each machine when the job runs.
+Do not use with hosted runners.

 ```
 - uses: dhadka/ezcache@master